 Sometimes we confuse artistic ability with creativity.

-If I can’t paint or draw, you’re not creative.
+That, if you can’t paint or draw, you’re not creative.
 But, isn’t necessarily true.

 Artistic ability includes skills and talent to create fine works of art: painting, drawing, sculpting, musical composition, etc.

 Creativity ability is the skill and talent to use our imagination to create and solve.

 A creative artist is probably a better artist.
 But, you don’t have to be an artist to be creative.

 We’re creative all the time and don’t realize it.

 - Mom or dad ad-lib lunch for the kids, pulling together something yummy when it seemed there were no ingredients in the fridge.

 - The radio announces traffic is stopped on our route home, and we figure out a route taking the back roads home.

 - Your company Christmas Party invitation had a typo, and you added the missing punctuation with a Sharpie – and no one knew the difference.